ohmp/james-project/upgrade-instructions.md

 Read [this page](https://james.apache.org/server/config-recipientrewritetable.html) to understand the difference between Domain Alias and Domain Mapping.

-As a consequence, existing value returned by the domain alias endpoint (before this fix this is domain mapping) will be considered as domain mappings and might need to be deleted and re-created.
+As a consequence, existing values returned by the domain alias endpoint (before this fix this is domain mapping) will be considered as domain mappings and might need to be deleted and re-created.

 ### UidValidity and JPA or Cassandra